 Many times we take on a roofing project while the house, in general, is not in very good shape and the overall look of the home doesn’t always improve very much after we’re done.
 Consequentially, I don’t take photos and proudly post them online.
 Then, a few years ago, I saw the Christmas House.

-December 2017 Eagle Concrete Barrel Tile Roof
+December 2016 Eagle Concrete Barrel Tile Roof

-We did this roof in Miami Springs while the home was in the middle of a total renovation.
-It was a mess and when we were done, it really didn’t get any better.
+We did this concrete tile roof in Miami Springs while the home was in the middle of a total renovation.
+It was a mess and when we were done, it really didn’t get much better.
 Time went by and, right around Christmas, I was driving along when I saw this house in its finished state.
 The ornate porch area featured a huge oak door adorned by a lovely wreath and flanked by two huge planters full of poinsettias.
 The tile roof looked great.
 Funny, how that works.
 Immediately I was snapping photos.

-December 2016 Timberline HD Dimensional Shingle Roof
+December 2016 Timberline Dimensional Shingle Roof

 This was once a white concrete tile roof on a home the owner was preparing to renovate.
 It was rough and the faded tan walls screamed for paint.
-When we were finished installing the white GAF Timberline HD dimensional shingle roof and I was less than wowed.
+When we were finished installing the white GAF Timberline HD dimensional shingle roof I was less than wowed.
 I showed the client a shingle and pointed out the individual granules and how there was a blend of colors – white, gray, blue, green, even a few black.
 No tan, which explains why it didn’t impress at first.
 Choosing a color from a sample, given by the shingle itself, works every time.
 I guess he listened and, I have to hand it to him on the new windows and paint job, the house looks pretty sharp.
-Nice roof, too!!!

 March 2017 Englert 1101 Standing-Seam Metal Roof